Konishiki Yasokichi

-Saleva'a Fuauli Atisano'e (born December 31, 1963), better known by his stage name, Konishiki Yasokichi (小錦八十吉, Konishiki Yasokichi), is an American-born Japanese former professional sumo wrestler.
+Saleva'a Fuauli Atisano'e (born December 31, 1963), better known by his shikona, Konishiki Yasokichi (小錦八十吉, Konishiki Yasokichi), is an American-born Japanese former professional sumo wrestler.
 He was the first non-Japanese-born wrestler to reach ōzeki, the second-highest possible rank in the sport.
 During his career, he won the top division championship on three occasions and came very close to becoming the first foreign-born grand champion, or yokozuna, prompting a social debate in Japan as to whether a foreigner could have the necessary cultural understanding to be deemed acceptable in sumo's ultimate rank.
 At a peak weight of 287 kg he was also at the time the heaviest wrestler ever in sumo, earning him the nicknames "Meat Bomb" and, most famously, "The Dump Truck".

-Born in 1963 in Hawai'i to Vaa Atisanoe and Fala of Tula, American Samoa, Yasokichi became the first foreigner to earn the prestigious title of sumo wrestling champion in Japan.

 Early career

-Playing truant from school one day, Yasokichi, already 170kg at the age of 18, was spotted on the beach in Hawaii by a sumo talent scout and was offered the chance to go to Japan to train.
+Playing truant from school one day, Atisano'e, already 170 kg by the age of eighteen, was spotted on the beach in Hawaii by a sumo talent scout and was offered the chance to go to Japan to train.
 He entered sumo in July 1982, recruited by another Hawaiian-born wrestler, Takamiyama of the Takasago stable.
-A promising student at the University High School in Honolulu, he initially wanted to be a lawyer and was also offered a music scholarship to Syracuse University.
+A promising student at the University High School in Honolulu, Atisano'e initially wanted to be a lawyer and was also offered a music scholarship to Syracuse University.
 His father had regular work with the US Navy but had to support eight children.
-Yasokichi regarded Takamiyama as a local hero and found the opportunity to travel to Japan too good to resist, although his parents were reluctant for him to do so.
+Atisano'e regarded Takamiyama as a local hero and found the opportunity to travel to Japan too good to resist, although his parents were reluctant for him to do so.

-Due to his potential he was given the name Konishiki, after the 17th Yokozuna, Konishiki Yasokichi I (see List of yokozuna) who came from the same training stable at the end of the 19th Century, during the Meiji period in Japan, and Konishiki Yasokichi II, a komusubi in the beginning of the 20th century.
+Due to his potential he was given the name Konishiki, after the 17th Yokozuna, Konishiki Yasokichi I (see List of yokozuna) who came from the same training stable at the end of the nineteenth century, during the Meiji period in Japan, and Konishiki Yasokichi II, a komusubi in the beginning of the twentieth century.
 Yasokichi was the sixth "Konishiki" in history, though he was the third to reach the top division.
-He rose to the privileged sekitori ranks in just eight tournaments, a remarkably rapid rise.
+He rose to the privileged sekitori ranks in just eight tournaments, and to top division in just twelve, a feat that had thus far only been achieved by Itai.

 In July 1984, he made his debut in the top makuuchi division, and in the following tournament in September he defeated two yokozuna, Chiyonofuji and Takanosato, and was runner-up with a 12–3 record.
 He was promoted to komusubi for the first time in May 1985 and sekiwake in July 1985.
 However, he suffered an injury to his coccyx, caused by a stool collapsing underneath him, and had to sit out the next tournament.
-In May 1986, he suffered another injury, this time in competition, during a bout with Futahaguro.
+In May 1986, he suffered another injury, this time in competition, when he twisted his knee as a result of a rematch with Futahaguro.
 Konishiki came back strongly from this setback and three consecutive double figure scores in 1987 earned him promotion to ōzeki.